Thomas-JHR/Unmanned-Surface-Vessel-Studies/README.md

 A Master of Engineering Academic Project:

 Understand surface vessel modelling

-MATLAB code to simulate the infinite loop path following
+MATLAB code to simulate the control system to perfrom the infinite loop path following